cdgz/es-replication/src/README.md

     /opt/td-agent/embedded/bin/fluent-gem install fluent-plugin-elasticsearch
     /opt/td-agent/embedded/bin/gem install websocket-eventmachine-client

-Important: some of those will require development tools (gcc, make) and compilation.
+**Important**: installation of those dependencies will require development tools (gcc, make) and compilation.

 Once installed, start fluentd daemon poiting plugins path to directory containing those 3 plugins (either with `-p dir` if you invoke from command line, or with `ENV["FLUENT_PLUGIN"]` if you invoke as service)